ceph/ceph/doc/rados/operations/authentication.rst

 #.
 You must follow the remaining steps in `Enabling Cephx`_ to enable
    authentication.

 See the `Cephx Configuration Reference`_ for additional details.

+.. tip:: This guide is for manual configuration.
+If you use a deployment tool such as ``ceph-deploy``, it is very likely that the tool will perform at least the first two steps for you.
+Verify that your deployment tool addresses these steps so that you don't overwrite your keys inadvertantly.

 .. _client-admin-key: